Kwats116/kwats116.github.io/README.md

 ### *The Eldritch Dark*: High-Concept Game Design Document

 This comprehensive Game Design Document outlines the potential game *The Eldritch Dark*.
 This was done with the help of two other people as a group assignment within the class.
-The Document highlights the overall world, characters within the game including the player character, the basies of the story, items the player will use, UI and more.
+The Document highlights the overall world, characters within the game including the player character, the basis of the story, items the player will use, UI and more.

 > **Reflection & Process:**
 > Writing the GDD( Game design Document) was an important step for not just me but probably the rest of my group as well to see how the overall design process is when you're working with multiple people or multiple departments.
-The idea for the game was a combination of my idea of some Eldritch horror mystery and other's idea of the player Character being blind or near blind and navigating through the game utlizing some device.
-We combined the two ideas and formed it into a 1930's Noir style Eldritch horror themed investation game.
-Later changes formed like the overall scope or locations and such as time went on and we looked through each other's work to try and peice together the document as we could only message each other as a form of communication.
+The idea for the game was a combination of my idea of some Eldritch horror mystery and other's idea of the player Character being blind or near blind and navigating through the game utilizing some device.
+We combined the two ideas and formed it into a 1930's Noir style Eldritch horror themed Investigation game.
+Later changes formed like the overall scope or locations and such as time went on and we looked through each other's work to try and piece together the document as we could only message each other as a form of communication.
 Overall the experience was enjoyable, if not a bit stressful.

 📄 **[View GDD PDF](The-Eldritch-Darkness-GDD-Team.docx.pdf)**